CLI Options

 Options affecting the type of verification run

-Example certoraRun Bank.sol --verify Bank:Bank.spec --multi_assert_check
+certoraRun Bank.sol --verify Bank:Bank.spec --coverage_info advanced

 What does it do?
 The independent satisfy mode checks each satisfy statement independently from all other satisfy statements that occurs in a rule.
 Normally, each satisfy statement will be turned into a sub-rule (similarly to the --multi_assert_check mode), but previously encountered satisfy statements will be still considered when creating a satisfying assignment.